AerinParker/Flowers/README.md

 # Flowers
-Prints three flower types and their qualities and writes them to a file flowers.txt.
+Prints four flower types and their qualities and writes them to a file flowers.txt.